jiliangarette/club-nexus/README.md

-LARAVEL-REACT NOTES
+LARACULT-REACT NOTES

 BROADCASTING:
-#is a real-time communication
+## Is a real-time communication
-#is a method whenever our client is connected to the server through the socket server and receives that real-time updates regarding certain things.
+## Is a method whenever our client is connected to the server through the socket server and receives that real-time updates regarding certain things.

-    laravel reverb: is a separate server using different port. that handles the response?. idk men but sounds like it. but it connect through a user using websocket, this nuts.
+## laravel reverb: is a separate server using different port. that handles the response?. idk but sounds like it.
+It then connect to a user using web suck it.

 example:
 user 1 want to communicate with the user 2.

-so basically it has a server that connects to database, a user post that message and get the messege from the database to be sent to user 2?
+so by option it can be done by a server that connects to database, a user post that message and get the messege from the database to be sent to user 2.
+But this is not realtime it needs state to be triggered before it can be display.

-No. it can be somehow simplified by using the Laravel reverb heres the tea: user 1 sends the message to the server and puts it in the database and then while sending the message to the database the Laravel server also tells the Laravel reverb which is a separate server and takes this messege and sent it to user 2 which allows the communication in real time.
+Eeverb can make it better and can be simplified this by using the Laravel reverb heres what i think it do: user 1 sends the message to the server and puts it in the database and then while sending the message to the database the Laravel server also tells the Laravel reverb which is a separate server/port and takes this messege and sent it to user 2 which allows the communication in real time.

-LARAVEL-REACT NOTES

-laracult:
 --bash cmd
 #laravel new NAME-OF-PROJECT